BurntSushi/goim/README.md

 Since plots and quotes are completely independent, this load will be done in parallel if you're using PostgreSQL.

-If you want to add all attribute information, then you can use the special `attr` list:
+If you want to add all attribute information (i.e., plots, quotes, trivia, goofs, etc.), then you can use the special `attr` list (make sure `movies` has already been loaded):

     goim load -lists attr